Bond Repair: Making Surface Prep Measurable

 The CMH-17 warns: “Excessive abrasion can damage fibers, introduce defects, and reduce adhesion.
 Optimal preparation achieves a clean surface without compromising the composite substrate.” — CMH-17, Vol. 3

-Measurements show that fiber exposure increases contact angle, reducing wettability and making surfaces less favorable for bonding.
-Our system makes this visible, helping technicians avoid the mistake.
+Measurements show that fiber exposure from over sanding increased contact angle, reducing wettability and making surfaces less favorable for bonding (orange).
+Meanwhile, atmospheric plasma treatment lowered water contact angle significantly (green).
+Our Surface Analysts™ make this visible, helping technicians avoid over abrasion.

 Building Confidence in Repair Work